 It changes from project to project.
 And I think that’s a good thing.
 Getting too attached to a specific type of process prevents you from adapting to the ever-shifting Web landscape.
 Even though I’ve never made a website the same way twice, I think subscribing to a few key principles is a good idea.
 For me, I think openness, honesty, true collaboration, communication, and getting into the final environment as soon as possible are good ideas.

-Also, simply asking people/organizations you admire if they’d like to work together with you is a surprisingly effective strategy.
-Just don’t come across as weird/sales-y/stalker and you could find yourself collaborating with people and companies you deeply respect.
+That’s how I get my work, but that model might not work for everyone.
+There are lots of ways to get work, including simply asking people/organizations you admire if they’d like to work together.
+It can be a surprisingly effective strategy; just don’t come across as weird/sales-y/stalker and you could find yourself collaborating with people and companies you deeply respect.
 Hey, ya never know until you ask.

 How can I become a speaker?